FAQs

 This is up to you!
 Day one we have a tour of the local markets and you’ll be encouraged to cook for yourself traditional Italian foods.
 There are also nearby supermarkets and neighborhood restaurants.
 Most instructional days you’re encouraged to pack yourself a picnic lunch.
 In additional, we will have three special meals together as part of our cultural experiences.

-If you keep Kosher, Halal, or are vegan, or have severe allergies, or have just about any other dietary requirements, we will work hard to ensure your cooking facilities are shared only with other students observant and/or committed to respecting your needs in the apartment kitchen.
+If you keep Kosher, Halal, or are vegan, or have severe allergies, or have just about any other dietary requirements, we will work hard to ensure your cooking facilities are shared only with other students similarly observant and/or committed to respecting your needs in the apartment kitchen.

 How do I get there?

 We will use a travel agent to help arrange a group flight at best prices for those who want to travel together.
+If you wish to arrive earlier and/or stay latter by booking your own flights, this is also possible.

 Can I travel to places other than Rome on this trip?